deltaqyto/CarParkingSim/README.md

 Use arrow keys and 'r' to regenerate the environment.
 When run, the configured environment will appear and begin rendering.
 It will keep going until closed.

-#### Single Training
-`start_single_learning.py` - Train a fresh model on one environment.\
-You can opt to load an existing model, or from scratch.
-See the section on model training for details on what to look for.

 #### Curriculum Training
 `start_curriculum_learning.py` - Train a fresh model on successive environments with increasing difficulty.\
 You can opt to start from an existing model, or from scratch.
 Training a curriculum will take longer than a single environment.
 See the section on model training for details on what to look for.